 - Place the chickpea flour and vegetable broth in a glass bowl and whisk until smooth.

 - Heat a medium sized pan over medium-high heat and add oil.
 Once warm, add the onions and sauté until translucent.
-Then add the zucchini and cook about 5 minutes until the vegetables begins to brown.
+Then add the zucchini and cook about 5 minutes until the vegetables begin to brown.
 As the vegetables cook, season with salt, pepper and thyme and stir until incorporated.

 - Pour the chickpea flour - broth mixture over the vegetables and stir with a wooden spoon.
 It will begin to form clumps.
 Mix and break up as it continues to cook, for about 5-10 minutes.
 Once it's no longer wet and the raw flour taste has been cooked off, your scramble is complete.